-PDF/Density: this mode allows to display the distribution density (PDF) of the generated signal, i.e. a statistical histogram showing the square root of the number of given signal strength values.
-You can change the number of bin.
+P.D.F.: this mode allows displaying the probability density function (PDF) of the generated signal, i.e. a statistical histogram showing the square root of the number of given signal strength values.
+The user can change the number of bins.